Fitness Goals for Beginners – Introduction

 Also, your journey will take longer than it could have, as you’ll probably get lost a few times.

 You may even quit entirely and go back home!

-Having fitness goals helps keep you focused.
+Having fitness goals is a great way to help keep you focused.

 Also, knowing that you are working toward something specific means, you’ll be less likely to give up.

 Make your goal even more effective by adding a deadline, such as “I’ll run 5k without stopping in three months.”

 Timeframes like this add a little urgency to your endeavors, making it even less likely that you’ll miss workouts along the way.

 Of course, you don’t HAVE to set goals, and indeed, many exercisers are happy working out without them.

 However, if your motivation and willpower need a boost, setting goals can help.